TrainWeb.org Facebook Page

 Map: DC 10 E 11 Topographic Maps

-Employees who drive to work access Metro's repair facility via this grade crossing, one guarded by typical gates, and atypical traffic signal.
-The near track provides a connection between the Met and Amtrak's repair facilities at Ivy City, which is behind the photographer.
-The next track over connects to the coach yard where passenger cars are stored while waiting for the next rush hour.
-The elevated line track carries Metro over the Met.
+Employees who instead drive to Metro's repair facility use this grade crossing, one guarded by typical gates and atypical traffic signals.
+The near track provides a connection between the Met and Amtrak's repair facilities at Ivy City which are behind the photographer.
+The next nearest track connects to the coach yard where Virginia Railway Express passenger cars are stored while waiting for the next rush hour.

 Before its removal during 1974, the T Street bridge had spanned overhead right about here.